cliffhall/mcp-multicore/README.md

 # MCP-MultiCore
 An MCP Gateway implemented with PureMVC MultiCore and its Pipes Utility.

+* Allows clients to discover and call tools on connected MCP servers
+* Captures all JSONRPC message activity and provides a dashboard for access

 ## Docs
 * [Project Brief](docs/brief.md)
 * [Technical Specification (draft)](docs/spec-draft.md)